historicalsource/sorcerer/README.md

 Researchers are encouraged to share their discoveries about the information in this source code and the history of Infocom and its many innovative employees.

+__Some Trivia and Notes on this Repository__

+* This is the fifth title within the mythos of the Great Underground Empire and was internally called ZORK V.